google/fuchsiaware/README.md

 # FuchsiAware
-## Fuchsia OS Source Tree Browsing Assistance
+## Fuchsia Source Tree Browsing Assistance

 This extension recognizes Fuchsia-specific artifacts in the Fuchsia Git-based source repository (also known as `fuchsia.git`) and adds links and references to help navigate them.